jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 .

-Results are described below in Section 20.1.5.4.
+Results are described below .

 **Note.** This analysis is the central part the workflow ChIP-Seq - Identify composite modules on peaks (TRANSFAC®), and it might be more convenient to use the workflow instead of the individual analysis.

-1. Hierarchical structure of the composite modules
+#### Hierarchical structure of the composite modules

 Composite modules may have a complex hierarchical structure consisting of two
 levels: site models and modules.
 The highest hierarchical level contains several